We do not learn in isolation

 What Shapes Adult Learning?

-Adult learning is shaped by macro influences, such as the demographics of the course, and the… Click To Tweet.
+Adult learning is shaped by macro influences, such as the demographics of the course, and the influence of globalisation and technology; and micro influences – personal environment, self-esteem and in-class hierarchical positioning.
+Click To Tweet.
 And micro does not mean small in this context, it means ‘up close’.
 If for example a workplace training was taking place and there were participants who did not get along, this could affect how well they communicate, speak up or work together during the training, and therefore impact the overall effectiveness of the training program – more so if the feud is between individuals where one has a higher ‘rank’ in the company than the other.
 By getting ‘up close’ to this kind of microscopic detail prior to designing and executing the training, we can implement strategies to minimise the risk of these environmental influences causing a negative impact on the training.

 In regards to the wider environment, according to the likes of Belanger (1996), Glastra et a1.
 (2004) and Brysk (2003), the nature of adult learning is shaped by three main characteristics: